Find Your Me Time — How to Make time for yourself during the pandemic.

 Start with one hour a week, and then sprinkle in another hour or two when you can.

 Find Your Me Time and Release the Uncertainty, Fear, and Anxiety

 We want everything quickly and immediately, but people are living creatures and part of Nature.
 And in nature, everything takes its time.
 You cannot command a flower out of the ground.

 Real solutions are created in your subconscious.
 You can compare it with the growth process of a bulb.
 If you pull it up too early, gestation will be interrupted, and nothing will be left of it.
 This also applies to our creative processes.

-If these habits and feelings play a major role in your life, it’s probably because you’ve become dependent on fulfilling all kinds of conditions.
+If negative habits, thoughts, and feelings play a major role in your life, it’s probably because you’ve become dependent on fulfilling all kinds of conditions.

 You’ve collected those conditions that you think you have to meet in the course of your whole life and never even thought of discarding them.

 So, the older you get, the more rules you must obey (of yourself!), it seems.
 If you don’t take the time to take a close look at them, you will remain a slave to your own autopilot.